 Mental health issues can have a profound effect on a woman’s day-to-day life, her capacity for enjoyment and her ability to deal with the challenges she may face.

-The Centre for Women’s Mental Health provides specialist care to more than 800 patients at the Women's every year.
+The Women’s Mental Health Service provides specialist care to more than 800 patients at the Women's every year.
 Our mental health team includes psychiatrists, clinical psychologists, an infant mental health clinician and a psychiatric consultation-liaison nurse.

 We provide a range of individual and group-based treatments for our patients in four key areas: